YTang301/GCNMKLSDA/README.md

 # GCNMKLSDA

-This repository provides the implementation of the **case study** for our manuscript:
+This repository provides the implementation of our manuscript:

 > **"A Graph Convolutional Network Framework with Similarity Integration for Predicting snoRNA–Disease Associations"**
 > *(Submitted to Briefings in Bioinformatics, 2025)*